What to expect at your first acupuncture visit?

 During your first visit (up to 90 minutes), your provider will take a detailed health history, make a comprehensive assessment and create an individualized treatment plan.
 During the intake, your symptoms, potential causative mechanisms and any treatment you’ve received so far will be discussed.
 Diet, digestive system functioning, sleep patterns, emotional states and other pertinent information will be addressed as well.
 Chinese medical pulse and tongue diagnosis will be taken and analyzed.
 The comprehensive assessment will result in an individualized diagnosis and treatment plan for your specific condition, which the provider will explain to you in detail.
 Your treatment plan may include recommendations for any or all of the following modalities described in greater detail below: acupuncture, Chinese herbal therapy, cupping, moxibustion, gua sha or a referral for chiropractic or massage.

-On your first visit, please plan to arrive 30 minutes early in order to fill out new patient paperwork.
-If you prefer, you may instead download it from our website, fill it out prior to your arrival and arrive at the time of your scheduled appointment.
+On your first visit, please arrive a few minutes early to check in with the front desk.
 Be sure to bring your insurance information and claim number (for motor vehicle accident or worker’s compensation claims) with you.

 ACUPUNCTURE